 WHAT MADE YOU GET INTO FASHION?

-HOW DOES THE FASHION SCENE IN COLOMBIA COMPARE TO ANYWHERE ELSE IN THE WORLD?
+HOW DOES THE FASHION SCENE FROM WHERE YOU ARE FROM COMPARE TO ANYWHERE ELSE IN THE WORLD?

 HOW DID YOU GO ABOUT DESIGNING YOUR COLLECTION?